-13 Amazing Facts About Costco's Rotisserie Chicken
+13 Facts About Costco's Rotisserie Chicken You Need to Know

-If you haven't yet partaken, then you might want to consider getting yourself a Costco membership card and picking one up for dinner, even if only for the sake of being able to participate in the water cooler conversation.
+The deli department mainstay has garnered a cult-like following, with Costco selling more than 100 million of rotisserie chickens annually since 2020.
+If you haven't yet hopped on the bandwagon, you might want to consider getting a Costco membership card and picking one up for dinner—even if only for the sake of being able to participate in the water cooler conversation.

 Costco hasn't raised the price since 2009.